San Mauro Pascoli

 San Mauro Pascoli (San Mevar) is a comune (municipality) in the Province of Forlì-Cesena in the Italian region Emilia-Romagna, located about 100 km southeast of Bologna and about 35 km southeast of Forlì.
 It is at some 7.5 km from the sea, the frazione of San Mauro Mare facing it.

 The comune was called San Mauro di Romagna until 1932, when its name was changed in honor of the poet Giovanni Pascoli and his beloved sister Maria, who were born here.
 Famous Italian shoe designers Giuseppe Zanotti and Sergio Rossi were also born there.
+The commune contains the hamlet of San Mauro Mare.